 In his Shopify Academy course, AutoAnything CEO Drew Sanocki says, “To grow your email list is to grow your business.”
 Whether you’re collecting emails from customers or capturing emails from website visitors, the larger your email list, the more potential customers you can reach to grow sales—it’s the next best thing to revenue.

 Keep track of this straightforward but important metric by using your email service provider to see how many new subscribers you’ve added on a weekly or monthly basis, or between your most recent broadcast emails.
+You’ll also want to track your unsubscribe rate to understand how many people unsubscribe from your email list.

 2. Open and click-through rates